sheltermanager/asm3/doc/manual/service.rst

     http://localhost:5000/service?method=animal_thumbnail&animalid=520

-The thumbnail will be sized to whatever the main application is using (typically 150 pixels along the longest side).
+The thumbnail will be sized to whatever the main application is using (default is 150 pixels along the longest side).
+You can choose the thumbnail size under :menuselection:`Publishing -> Set Publishing Options -> All Publishers`

 animal_view
 -----------